GValiente/torrijas/README.md

 Torrijas
 ========

 Torrijas is a multi-platform C++11 library for building 2d games and other graphical applications with vector graphics.

-It is based on NanoVG for the graphics rendering.
+It is based on [NanoVG](http://github.com/memononen/nanovg) for the graphics rendering.
 It works on Linux, OS X and Windows.

-## Screenshot

 ![screenshot of some text rendered with the sample program](/torrijas-test/images/screenshot.png?raw=true)